simple-acme/simple-acme.github.io/reference/plugins/validation/dns/transip.md

 {% include plugin-seperate.md %}

 ## Setup
-This requires you to activate the API in the "my account" section of the control panel and to create a key pair for win-acme.
+This requires you to activate the API in the "my account" section of the control panel and to create a key pair for simple-acme.

 ## Unattended
 - Key inline